 A Brief History of Hua Hin

 Hua Hin is considered to be the oldest resort town in Thailand.
-It got its name from some interesting stone formations on the beach that reminded a group of farmers, that escaped a drought in Phetchaburi, about heads.
+It got its name from some interesting stone formations on the beach that reminded a group of farmers that escaped a drought in Phetchaburi about heads.
 Hua Hin translates as Stone Head.
 The old name was Samore Riang (สมอเรียง), a row of rocks.

-Hua Hin gained popularity when Rama VII found the fishing village at his liking and according to some sources enjoyed hunting in the area.
-The royal palace “far from worries” Klai Kangwon in the Thai language, was built in 1928.
-In 1923 The Thai State Railways built the magnificent Railway hotel with initially only 14 lodges, which later became the Sofitel and nowadays the Centara hotel.
-When the movie the Killing Fields was filmed that hotel served as the Royal in Phnom Penh.
-Cambodia was still too unsafe stuck with internal conflict at the time.
+Hua Hin gained popularity when Rama VII found the fishing village at his liking and, according to some sources, enjoyed hunting in the area.
+The royal palace “far from worries” Klai Kangwon in the Thai language was built in 1928.
+In 1923 The Thai State Railways built the magnificent Railway hotel with initially only 14 lodges, which later became the Sofitel and, nowadays, the Centara hotel.
+When the movie the Killing Fields was filmed, that hotel served as the Royal in Phnom Penh.
+Cambodia was still too unsafe, stuck with internal conflict at the time.
 So the colonial structures of the Railway Hotel served the purpose well do that movie.

 Hua Hin Railway station opened already in 1911.
-This station is still one of the most beautiful railway stations in Thailand and the Royal Waiting Pavilion is a delicate architectural masterpiece.
+This station is still one of the most beautiful railway stations in Thailand, and the Royal Waiting Pavilion is a delicate architectural masterpiece.
 We used to go here with groups, riding with the bicycle samlors and sometimes watch the Eastern & Oriental Express stop by on its route to Singapore.

-Since the 1980s a large construction development took place in Hua Hin and the beach section from Cha-Am through Hua Hin is aligned with condominiums and housing estates as well as hotels.
+Since the 1980s an extensive construction development took place in Hua Hin, and the beach section from Cha-Am through Hua Hin is aligned with condominiums, housing estates and hotels.
 Petchkasem Road runs through Hua Hin and down to the South.
-The once so obvious gathering point outside the clocktower by the temple(now next to Starbucks) is not necessarily a central meeting point anymore.
+The once so obvious gathering point outside the temple’s clock tower (now next to Starbucks) is not necessarily a central meeting point anymore.

 When I started working in Hua Hin in 1998, there was talk about Hua Hin before and after Melia.
-Melia is now Hilton and the hotel is still a tall landmark with good positioning in the city.
+Melia is now Hilton, and the hotel is still a tall landmark with good positioning in the city.